Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: Application to four-bend C-Chicane

-It indicates that for a fixed design target and a larger bending angle ratio $|q_3|$, there will roughly be a smaller $L_{d1}$ and a larger $\theta_1$ and vice versa.
-In this way the comparison of different chicanes with the same design goal becomes easier.
+which indicates that for a given design goal and a larger compression factor $C$ (that is, a smaller $|q_3|$), there will be a smaller $L_{d1}$ and a larger $\theta_1$, and vice versa.
+This conclusion also applies to the comparison with the traditional C-chicane, which is the case of $|q_3|$=1.
+Our proposed asymmetric design have larger $|\theta_1|$, $L_{d3}$ and smaller $|\theta_3|$, $L_{d1}$, compared with symmetric C-chicane with the same design goal.

-In principle, the proposed design has the same overall structure as the symmetric $C$-chicane except (i) the deflection magnitude of the last two dipoles is weaker than the first two with a ratio of $q_3=\theta_3/\theta_1$. (ii) the distance between the 3rd and 4th bends is increased until the ratio $\ell_3=-1/ q_3$ is satisfied. (iii) a focus section with a physical length $L_{d2}^{\text{real}}$ is provided between the 2nd and 3rd dipoles, consisting of several quadrupoles.